ITAL 111 Comprehensive Beginning Italian for Spanish Speakers I and II

 IS THIS ITALIAN OR SPANISH?

 regalo arte persona simpatica lentamente lago antipatico libro grande memoria punto auto personalmente vista clinica cantando libreria armonia biblioteca laboratorio teatro moto musica continuamente rapidamente

-IF YOU SPEAK SPANISH, LEARN ITALIAN IN A CLASS DESIGNED FOR YOU!
+IF YOU ARE A SPANISH SPEAKER, LEARN ITALIAN IN A CLASS DESIGNED FOR YOU!

-IT FULFILLS THE FIRST HALF OF WORLD LANGUAGES AND CULTURES DEGREE REQUIREMENT
+EARN 3 CREDITS TOWARDS THE WORLD LANGUAGES AND CULTURES DEGREE REQUIREMENT